-This document is a guide to maintaining Lockwood homes built prior to 1990 and also contains some starting points for updating or renovating your Lockwood home.
-If you require any further information, please get in touch with our team on 0508 562 596 or visit lockwood.co.nz
+This document is a guide to maintaining existing Lockwood homes and also contains some starting points for updating or renovating your Lockwood home.
+If you require any further information, please get in touch with our team on 0508 562 596 or visit lockwood.co.nz.